wp-plugins/custom-field-images/readme.txt

 You can also add `[cfi]` where you want the image to appear in the post content (not excerpt).
 By default, it is inserted at the beginning.

+There is also an additional template tag, called `get_custom_field_image()` which you can use to display the images however you want.
+See `template-tags.php` in the plugin directory for more details.

 == Frequently Asked Questions ==

 = Why are the images displayed two times? =

 Probably because you used the template tag and forgot to uncheck the content, excerpt or feed checkboxes from the Settings page.

 = Why aren't my images aligning properly? =